scales the introduced oak tree trunks

 - Diet

 - Parasitic.
 Feeds on living wood of introduced oak trees.
-Grows on trunks of living oak trees, entering through wounds in bark and slowly rotting heartwood from inside out.
 Specialist pathogen of Quercus.

 - Habitat

 - Grows on trunks of living oak trees.
-Forms large, bracket-shaped brown to reddish-brown fruiting bodies covered in fine stiff hairs.
-Hoof-shaped to semicircular with thick woody texture.
-Underside has tiny brown pores.
+Forms large, bracket-shaped brown fruiting bodies.

 - Range